ba-st/Ansible/docs/GettingStarted.md

 	load.
 ```

-Save and close this image, we will be using it
+Save and close this image, you'll use it to perform the tutorials.

-See [Installation.md](Installation.md) to learn more about how install Ansible on your image or how to use it as dependency of your project.
+See [Installation.md](Installation.md) to learn more about how install **Ansible** on your image or how to use it as dependency of your project.

 Well, we have everything ready to do the tutorials!